Scandinavian style kitchen.

 Is An FHA ARM Right For You?

 Another advantage an FHA ARM presents is the opportunity to refinance the loan to a fixed-rate mortgage before the initial rate expires.
-This way, borrowers looking to save money could purchase a home with an FHA ARM, then refinance to a mortgage with a permanent interest rate.
+This way, borrowers looking to save money could purchase a home with an FHA ARM, and then refinance to a mortgage with a permanent interest rate.
 Of course, this assumes fixed rates haven’t increased substantially and that you qualify to refinance.

 The Bottom Line

 FHA ARMs are mortgage loan products offering an array of benefits to many prospective homeowners, particularly those who face financial challenges.
-A wider range of borrowers qualifes for FHA ARMs, allowing individuals and families with less income to become homeowners.
-Additionally, the low interest rate of an FHA ARM can last for up to 10 years, giving borrowers ample time to refinance or pay off the loan before the interest rate jumps.
+A wider range of borrowers qualify for FHA ARMs, allowing individuals and families with less income to become homeowners.

 Ashley Kilroy